bartsmykla/k8s_infra_wg_tooling_terraform_refactoring_analysis/README.md

 ## Global Reference

 - <sup>G1</sup> The name of components and structure of Yaml was used in conjuction to terraform components
+- <sup>G2</sup> Remember the IAM Binding resources used are authoritative (they will remove all other IAM Bindings from the resource) and are used here just as an example (they are easier to read).
+When components needed in our infrastructure will be described with different archetypes in mind ("project" will be an archetype instead of i.e. "prod storage") we should write terraform modules in that maner, that by default archetypes will get some IAMs granted by authoritative IAM Bindings and if archetype needs unusuall ones they will by granted by IAM Member resources which are non-authoritative. (for more information you can look for example at notes of [Terraform's Google Storage Bucket IAM resource documentation](https://www.terraform.io/docs/providers/google/r/storage_bucket_iam.html).